-Run SCons under the Python profiler and save the results in the specified file.
+Run SCons under the Python profiler and save the results to file.
 The results may be analyzed using the Python pstats module.

 -q, --question

 Do not run any commands, or print anything.
 Just return an exit status that is zero if the specified targets are already up to date, non-zero otherwise.